Can You Drop Charges Against Someone Before Court?

 Does ‘No Comment’ Imply Guilt?
 A Comprehensive Analysis Under English Law

 The phrase “no comment” is frequently used in police interviews in England and Wales.
-When a suspect refuses to answer questions, it raises an important question: does remaining silent imply...
+When a suspect refuses to answer questions, it raises an important question: Does remaining silent imply...